ivan-parnarev/E-Government/e-gov-auth/README.md

 1. Starting the Application:
    * Locate the main method in your Spring Boot application.
 This is typically found in a class annotated with @SpringBootApplication
    * Right-click on the file containing the main method and select Run EGovAuthApplication.
-   * Backend Application will start on port 8081, you can access it by making requests to http://localhost:8081/
+   * Backend Application will start on port 8081

 ## Usage